qslab-unipr/qsp-sun/README.md

 - **phases\_linear\_system.py:** Contains all the functions needed to generate the coefficients related to the phases of the QSP.

 ## Requirements
 The project has been implemented using Python 3.12 (Python 3.10 or later should also work) and the latest version (0.38.0) of the *PennyLane* library.
-The implementation also makes use of the *math*, *operator*, *numpy*, and *matplotlib.pyplot* modules, which should already be present in the latest version of Python.
+The implementation also makes use of the *math*, *operator*, *numpy*, and *matplotlib* modules, which should already be present in the latest version of Python.

 ## Functions & Methods
 - **qspParameters(unit_vector : np.ndarray, n : int):** Takes the parameter vector correspnding to the desire state and the number of qubits of the input register, and returns a tuple containing all the $\alpha$ angles, a list of global phases and the diagonal of the theoretical matrix associated to each $\Lambda$.